Akarthikeyabhay/Bike_Safety_project/README.md

 ### 3. Model Quantization

-Quantize the trained BiLSTM model to reduce its size and make it suitable for deployment on the Arduino Nano 33 IoT board.
+Quantize the trained BiLSTM model to reduce its size and make it suitable for deployment on the target.
 This step is essential as the Nano 33 IoT has limited computational resources.

 ### 4. Arduino Deployment